-I’d like to introduce our guest writer for this week, Michael J. Schneider.
+Our guest writer for this week is Michael J. Schneider.
 Michael holds an M.Ed. from University of Toronto and is a proven veteran education leader within elementary, secondary and K-12 schools.
 With experience as a teacher, Head of Secondary and Principal at schools around the world, he brings his perspective in effective assessments and evaluations.
-Enjoy. /Dennis

 Well, there you are: a newly minted teacher, ready to start your exciting career!